DoxDevOps/bridge/README.md

 ![example workflow](https://github.com/DoxDevOps/bridge/actions/workflows/python-package.yml/badge.svg)

-Bridge is a collection of scripts that help you export various metrices from hosts within your local network to a cloud central data repo.
+Bridge is a collection of scripts that help you export various metrices from hosts within your local network to a cloud-based data repo.

 ## Why did we write Bridge?

-We manage over ~800 hosts running Electronic Medical Record Systems (EMRS) somewhere in Africa!
-We wrote bridge to collect and export EMRS version data to a cloud data repo.
-This data is then visualized for stakeholders that don't have access to our local network.
-P.S. we got a little bit carried away and started exporting more metrices other than just version details.
+We wrote bridge to collect and export Electronic Medical Record System version details of 720+ hosts to a cloud-based data repo.
+There, the data is visualized for stakeholders that don't have access to our local network.

+We got a little bit carried away and started exporting more metrices other than just version details and essentially started writing Bridge.

 ## How does Bridge work?

 1. We have a database of details of all hosts within our network.
 Thus, ip addresses, hostnames, etc. The data in this database is accessible via a simple REST API.
-2. An exporter gets these host details, loops through them and collect relevant data
+2. Bridge gets these host details, loop through them and collect relevant data
-3. This data is then sent to a cloud data repo for visualization
+3. This data is then sent to a cloud-based data repo for visualization

 ## Installation